dmitry-zaitsev/AndroidSideMenu/README.md

 Note, that you should provide fixed width for your menu (in xml or programmaticaly) and explicitly set non-transparent background for your main layour.

+On big devices (tablets in landscape orientation) consider always show side menu using this method:

+	setAlwaysOpened(true);

 License
 =======